Unifying Quantum Smoothing Theories with Extended Retrodiction

 \section{Abstract}

 Estimating the state of an open quantum system monitored over time requires incorporating information from past measurements (filtering) and, for improved accuracy, also from future measurements (smoothing).
-While classical smoothing is well-understood within Bayesian framework, its quantum generalization has been challenging, leading to distinct and seemingly incompatible approaches.
-In this work, we resolve this conceptual divide by developing a comprehensive retrodictive framework for quantum state smoothing.
-We demonstrate that existing theories are special cases within our formalism, corresponding to different extended prior beliefs.
-Our theory unifies the field and naturally extends it to a broader class of scenarios.
-We also explore the behavior of updates when using different priors with the same marginal and prove that the upper and lower bounds on average entropy of smoothed states are achieved by the Petz-Fuchs smoothed state and the CLHS smoothed state, respectively.
-Our results establish that quantum state smoothing is fundamentally a retrodictive process, finally bringing it into a closer analogy with classical smoothing.
+While classical smoothing is well understood within a Bayesian framework, its quantum generalization has been challenging, leading to distinct and seemingly incompatible approaches.
+In this work, we demonstrate that quantum state smoothing hinges on a uniquely quantum feature: the fundamental dependence of retrodiction on prior correlations.
+We introduce auxiliary systems into the prior belief to capture correlations formed during preparation and evolution and develop a comprehensive framework for quantum state smoothing based on extended Bayesian retrodiction.
+This framework identifies all previous approaches as different choices of the extended prior, and naturally extends it to other choices that have not been considered before.
+We also give an information-theoretic characterization of the choices of prior, in terms of the average entropy of the smoothed states.
+Our results establish quantum state smoothing as a fundamentally retrodictive process just like classical smoothing, with proper quantum features clearly identified.